IsaakBerg/grasshopper-primer/en/1-foundations/1-1/3_talking-to-rhino.md

 >Change the units and tolerances in the Rhino Document Properties menu.

 ####1.1.3.6.
 REMOTE CONTROL PANEL
-Grasshopper is an incredibly powerful and flexible tool which allows you to explore design iterations using a rich graphic interface.
-However, because the Grasshopper editor occupies a considerable portion of the screen, especially in single-screen environments, trying to manipulate its user interface elements and the Rhino viewport can get tricky.
-Fortunately the following elegant solution avoids requiring the two interfaces to share the screen.
+Grasshopper is an incredibly powerful and flexible Rhino plugin which allows rapid exploration of design iterations using a graphic interface.
+However since both Rhino and Grasshopper have their own interfaces which each require lots of screen pixels to meaningfully use, trying to suitably arrange both Rhino and Grasshopper windows can be a challenge, particularly when the pixels available are a limited resource.
+An elegant solution allows Rhino's interface to keep the focus while still letting the user change Grasshopper parameters as needed.

-Grasshopper's Remote Control Panel (RCP), like Rhino's own toolbars, can hover over Rhino or dock into it, and can be used when Rhino's window has the focus.
+Grasshopper's Remote Control Panel (RCP), like Rhino's own toolbars, can hover over Rhino or dock into it, allowing Rhino viewports to use most of the screen.
 The RCP can be instantiated by activating the toggle under the View menu of the Main Menu bar in Grasshopper.
 Initially, the RCP is blank — containing no user interface element copies of Grasshopper inputs.
 Right-clicking on a UI element